OUR STAFF

 laura@orlhc.org

 Laura grew up in Tigard, Oregon and completed her Bachelor’s of Science in Human Physiology at the University of Oregon.
 While also minoring in Indigenous, Race and Ethnic Studies, Laura was extensively involved in various public health programs at UO including Protection Connection, the Duck Nest Wellness Center, and the University Health Services Student Greeter Program.
+Currently, Laura is pursuing a Master of Public Health in Health Management and Policy at OHSU-PSU School of Public Health.

 Claudia Ramirez Cisneros